neomjs/neo/BACKERS.md

 my motivation for sure.

 # For companies:
-Starting at the bronze tier, you will be able to place your company logo on main repository landing page (Readme.md).
+Starting at the bronze tier, you will be able to place your company logo on the main repository landing page (Readme.md).
 Especially in the early days, this will have an high impact on the neo.mjs community and make it easier for you to find neo.mjs developers in the future.